 British vs. American Words

-Here are some commonly confused British vs. American words with example sentences.
+Here are commonly used British vs. American words with example sentences.

 STAFF vs. FACULTY